 Related arts classes are scheduled based upon student requests.
 However, due to schedule conflicts and changes in course offerings, the staff cannot guarantee that students will be scheduled for all courses they request.
 In addition, be aware that the school builds a master schedule and employs teachers based on students' requests; therefore, schedule changes will only be considered on a very limited basis.

 The South Carolina Education and Economic Development Act (EEDA) requires school districts to develop a curriculum organized around the career cluster system–16 career clusters, schools of study, and majors.
-In the organization of the district curriculum around the career cluster system, Greenville County Schools divided the 16 career clusters into five schools of study.
-These five schools of study include School of Arts, Media, & Communication; School of Business, Marketing & Information Systems; School of Engineering, Manufacturing & Environmental Sciences; School of Health Science; and School of Public and Human Services.
+In the organization of the district curriculum around the career cluster system, Greenville County Schools divided the 16 career clusters into six schools of study.
+These six schools of study include School of Arts, Communication and Information Technology; Business, Marketing and Management; Environmental and Agricultural Systems; Health Science; Human Resources and Services; and Industrial Manufacturing and Engineering Systems.
 Under each school of study a student will find related career clusters.
 The career clusters are then broken down into academic focus areas (majors) that students may choose based on interests and skills.

 Personal Pathways to Success is the name given to this reorganization of the curriculum which is designed to help students take control of planning for their futures.
 Personal Pathways to Success provides the solid mix of academic and technical skills students need to compete in the global economy.
 It gives students a reason to achieve in school by connecting success in school with success in life.
 It maintains South Carolina's core academic requirements while opening up pathways to success for students no matter where they lead – to two-year colleges, four-year colleges or universities, the military, or directly into the workforce.
 Students, parents, and counselors work together to develop Individual Graduation Plans (IGP) that specify a student's cluster, academic focus (major), post-secondary goals, planned high school activities, and planned out-of-class activities.
 The Individual Graduation Plan (IGP) is a document that states the student's intentions related to courses that are taken during high school.
 The IGP is initiated in the 8th grade with the choice of a cluster area.
 When the IGP is updated in the 10th grade, the student will select an academic focus (major) within their cluster of choice.
+Students will utilize Naviance, a comprehensive college and career readiness tool, to help them align their strengths and interests to their career goals.
 The courses that are taken are determined by the student's interests.
 It can be modified over time as interests and skills develop or change.
 The IGP is like a road map to the future: if the student stays on course, the student will reach the destination – graduation – with all the courses, skills and experience needed to take his education or career to the next level.
 Each year the student, parents/guardians, and counselors will review and update the plans for the coming year.
 Switching clusters or majors is okay -- as the high school years progress and the student learns more about his interests and skills there are bound to be changes in choice of coursework.
-It is just as important for a student to learn what he doesn't like as it is for him to learn what he does like.
-Just remember: This is a road map to the future.

 Academic Levels